-Amman Airport is a popular place to rent a car in Jordan as it is the main international airport in the country and has a number of car rental companies located within the airport terminal.
+Amman Airport (Queen Alia International Airport) is a popular place to rent a car in Jordan as it is the main international airport in the country and has a number of car rental companies located within the airport terminal.

-You can also book your rental car at other places, but I suggest to either get it from Amman City (though I would not use the rental car to actually do sightseeing in the city ba car) or at the airport.
+You can also book your rental car at other places, but I suggest either getting it from Amman City (though I would not use the rental car to actually do sightseeing in the city by car) or at the airport.

-It is recommended that you book your rental car in advance to ensure availability and to get the best rates.
+To get the best deals, I recommend you book your rental car in advance to ensure availability and to get the best rates.
 Especially during the peak season, booking early might be the best way to go!

 WHAT KIND OF CAR SHOULD I RENT IN JORDAN?

 The type of car you should rent in Jordan depends on your individual travel plans and preferences.
 However, there are a few things to consider when choosing a rental car in Jordan:

 Roads: Consider the types of roads you will be driving on.
 If you plan to explore mountainous areas, a 2-wheel drive car may be sufficient, but if you plan to venture off-road or into remote areas or do your own desert safari in Wadi Rum, a 4-wheel drive car may be necessary.

 Size: Think about the size of the car you need.
 A smaller car may be easier to navigate on narrow roads, but a larger car may be more comfortable for longer trips or for carrying luggage and gear.

 Comfort: Consider the level of comfort you need in your rental car.
 Do you need a luxury car or is a simple car enough for a road trip?